AMB0000/EmbeddedSystems/Phase_D/readme.md

 ## Troubleshooting

-The course grade is based on documenting the work and the troubleshooting, so this section records the issues hit during the build.

 ### PCB mounting holes were the wrong size

 The mechanical plan assumed M3 standoffs to mount the PCB to the chassis.
 When the board came back from fab, the mounting holes (H1–H4) were drilled at 2.2 mm — M2, not M3 — so the standoffs would not fit.
 Re-spinning the board was not realistic with the deadline, and even with M2 standoffs the board would not sit flat because the bottom-side joints would touch the acrylic and short.